 This formula will not work for case-sensitive issues that is why if the text matches with values but they are not in the same letter it will show TRUE for that.

-In this section, we will see how to compare two cells of text where we will consider the exact match using the EXACT function.
-For this method let’s consider a dataset used before.
-Now our task is to compare the names of the fruits and show their exact matched result.
+For this method let’s use the same dataset as we used for Method 1.
+Our task is to compare the names of the fruits and show their exact matched result.

 =EXACT(B5,C5)